The Guide to Renting a Car in Fiji© FijiPocketGuide.com

 Hitting the Road

 Your car rental only really gets started when you put your keys in the ignition and hit the road!
-However, Fiji’s roads might have different rules than what you are used to.
-Certain rules, like driving on the left side of the road and the unusual road hazards might throw you off, so make sure you’re aware of the traffic laws.
+However, Fiji’s roads might have rules that are different from those you are used to.
+Certain rules, like driving on the left side of the road and the unusual road hazards, might throw you off, so make sure you’re aware of the traffic laws.

 Some important road rules to remember include:

-• The speed limit outside of urban areas is 80km/h (50mph)
+• The speed limit outside of urban areas is 80 kph (50 mph).

-• Be aware of road hazards, such as people and animals wandering on the roads, as well as potholes and limited lighting outside of cities.
+• Be aware of road hazards, such as people and animals wandering on the roads, potholes, and limited lighting outside of cities.

 Learn more about driving in Fiji, see How to Drive in Fiji and the 10 Safety Tips for Driving in Fiji.